 There are a number of links of interest regarding the Holy Face Devotion.
 Below are some websites and articles that are of special interest to me, though I do feel the need to make some general qualifications:

 Veronica’s Suffering Face of Christ is the Logical Object of Adoration in the Holy Face Devotion

-First, the Veronica Veil image is key to the Holy face Devotion.
+First, the Veronica Veil image is key to the Holy face Devotion, as is made clear in The Manual of the Archconfraternity of the Holy Face.
 Some associate other images of Christ with the Devotion, and while they are beautiful and often have compelling stories of their own, the revelations given to Sister St. Pierre and the thousands of miracles associated with the Devotion indicate that the dolorous (sorrowful) Face of Christ is what is being offered to the Father in reparation for sins against the first three commandments; it is the sorrowful Face which is so pleasing to the Father.
 He is moved by the suffering Face of His Son to have pity for man’s face, disfigured by sin.

 More specifically, the Veronica Veil image, even more so than the Shroud of Turin, for example, is the logical object of veneration in the devotion.
 Veronica was mentioned numerous times in the revelations as a model of consolation to Christ, which we are called to emulate by offering reparation to the Father.
 According to the revelations, this comprises the greatest consolation to the Sacred Heart of Jesus.
 (Christ was still living when Veronica offered Him consolation; the Shroud of Turin records the dead, wounded Face of Christ at the moment of the Resurrection.)